ratanakpek/tos-kotlin/README.md

 }
 ```

-Structural Design Patterns -> How you compose objects!
+Structural Design Patterns ->
-is a way of how classes and objects are structured together and used together to form larger
+Define how we compose objects, is a way of how classes and objects are structured together and used together to form larger
 structures.
-There are 2 types of structural pattern: 1.
-Structural Class Pattern (Is-A) 2.
+There are 2 types of structural pattern:
-Structural Object Pattern (Has-A)

 1. Structural Class Pattern (Is-A)
     - How classes are structured and interact